 Material: A script approximately fifteen (15) minutes in length will be supplied by the IHSA office.
 From this, the contestant will prepare a newscast by deleting any parts or items.
-No new articles or items may be added except transition sentences, introductions and conclusions.
+No new content may be added except transition sentences, introductions and conclusions.
+Contestants may enter the preparation room with pre-prepared outside content as long as it is limited exclusively to transition sentences, introductions, or conclusions.
+Contestants may prepare content for their newscast in the preparation room before their preparation begins as long as the content that they prepare is limited exclusively to transition sentences, introductions, or conclusions.
 However, the use of creative transitions, commentary and colorful verbs in sports, weather and the commercial is allowed to enhance the performance.
 The newscast will include a commercial advertising some well-known product or service.
 A prepared commercial supplied by the IHSA office will be given to each contestant and must be used.
 A different script and commercial will be supplied for each round.
+A copy of the Radio script will be given to the judges.

-Appropriateness of Material: See Art, VIII-A-1-2 of the Individual Events Terms and Conditions
+Appropriateness of Material: See Art, VIII-A-1-2 of the Individual Events Terms and Conditions.

-Time Limit: 4:50 to 5:05 with the contestant expected to finish at 5:00
+Time Limit: 4:50 to 5:05 with the contestant expected to finish at 5:00.
+At the conclusion of a student's performance, the times must be announced out loud to competitors and judge(s).